 How To Determine Your Separation Date

 It frequently occurs that spouses disagree on their date of separation.
-This date is important for many reasons:
+This date is important for many reasons.
+A few of those reasons are provided here below.

 1. The date of separation can determine if the parties have lived separate and apart for one year and are eligible for a divorce.